Vehicle Safety Policy

 • When planning the travel route, check the forecast to see if inclement weather is predicted.

-• During inclement weather, travelers should follow guidelines set forth by the National Weather Service.
+• Follow guidelines and/or advisories set forth by the National Weather Service.

-• Drivers should also rely on local law enforcement for additional guidance during inclement weather.
+• Rely on local law enforcement for additional guidance during inclement weather.

 Accidents

-For accidents involving a personal vehicle being used for university business, the driver’s personal vehicle insurance shall be the primary form of insurance coverage.
-If the loss limit exceeds the driver’s personal vehicle insurance coverage, the university’s insurance would apply secondarily.
+For accidents involving a personal vehicle being used for potential university business, the Driver’s personal vehicle insurance shall be the primary form of insurance coverage.
+If the loss limit exceeds the Driver’s personal vehicle insurance coverage, the university’s insurance may apply secondarily.

 Passenger Vans

-Due to multiple advisories and warnings issued by the National Highway Traffic Safety Administration (NHTSA) regarding the risk of rollover of 15 passenger vans, the university will not permit the use of 15 passenger vans.
-Drivers who will operate 10-12 passenger vans must first submit to Health & Emergency Management Safety a completed 10-12 Passenger Van Safety Acknowledgment Form, and complete the mandatory training.
+Due to multiple advisories and warnings issued by the National Highway Traffic Safety Administration (NHTSA) regarding the risk of rollover of 15-passenger vans, the university does not permit the use of 15-passenger vans.
+Drivers who will operate 10-12 passenger vans must first submit to Transportation and Logistics Services a completed 10-12 Passenger Van Safety Acknowledgment Form, complete additional mandatory training, and successfully pass a road test using a 10-12 passenger van.
+Student Drivers seeking to operate a 10-12 passenger van must be at least 21 years old.

 Definitions